 Guidelines and policies

-SHW has developed guidelines (with reference to College of Medical, Veterinary and Life Sciences Dogs at Work Policy) relating to the presence of dogs in our working environment, which will lead to a consistent approach to colleague wellbeing.
+SHW has developed a policy (with reference to College of Medical, Veterinary and Life Sciences Dogs at Work Policy) relating to the presence of dogs in our working environment, which will lead to a consistent approach to colleague wellbeing.

-The procedures outlined in the guideline apply to staff based on the following sites:
+The procedures outlined in the policy apply to staff based or working in the Clarice Pears building.

-NB This guideline does NOT apply to staff or students with assistance dogs.
+NB This policy does NOT apply to staff or students with assistance dogs.
 Assistance dogs are welcome without exception across all areas of UofG and take priority over staff pets.

 Policy effective from 01 February 2019